Custom Home Builders vs. Project Home Builders: Which is Right for Your Dream Home?

 Custom builders can work magic on sites that project builders couldn't touch, creating homes that maximise views, work with the natural slope and actually use odd shapes to create interesting architectural features.
 Sometimes, the parameters determined by your blog can lead to ingenuity and creativity that creates something very special.

-The knock down and rebuild revolution in Melbourne
+The knockdown and rebuild revolution in Melbourne

-The knock down and rebuild trend is huge in Melbourne right now.
+The knockdown and rebuild trend is huge in Melbourne right now.
 Instead of uprooting your life to find the perfect home in your dream suburb, you're staying put and building new.

-This approach makes massive sense if you love your neighborhood but your house is stuck in 1975.
+This approach makes massive sense if you love your neighbourhood but your house is stuck in 1975.
 You avoid stamp duty on purchasing new land, keep the kids in their schools and maintain those important community connections.
 The process typically takes 9-18 months from start to finish, including demolition, permits and construction.

 Knock down and rebuild projects often push people toward custom builders, even if they initially wanted to save money with a project home.
 Why?
 Because existing blocks come with existing challenges.
 Heritage overlays, awkward orientations, mature trees you can't remove or neighbours' windows that need considering.
 These complexities quickly negate the simplicity advantage that project builders rely on.